Gabisonfire/SteamDock/readme.md

 ![Not found](/Screenshots/settings.png?raw=true "Settings")

- - *Steam Libraries*: Pretty straightforward, must point to your "steamapps" folder in your library/libraries
  - You can change the *font* size, type and color for the labels under the icons
  - *Panel Margins*: Sets the margins between the icons panel and the end of the screen
  - *Icons Spacing*: Spacing between each icons